42Crunch/resources/AzureCloud.md

 2. Run the command `az login` to log into your Azure account.

 3. Run the following commands to generate a minimal K8s cluster and connect to it.
 You must have sufficient privileges to run those commands!
 You can use the command `az account list-locations` to list all the locations for your Azure cluster, and change the value to the one that suits you best.
-Here, we are using eastus.
+Here, we are using *eastus*.

     ```shell
     az group create --name rg-42crunch --location eastus
-    az aks create \
+    az aks create --resource-group rg-42crunch --name aks-42crunch --node-count 1 --enable-addons monitoring --node-vm-size Standard_D2s_v3
-        --resource-group rg-42crunch
-        --name aks-42crunch \
-        --node-count 1 \
-        --enable-addons monitoring \
-        --generate-ssh-key
     ```

     After a few minutes, you should have a Kubernetes environment ready for testing.

 4. Setup kubectl to point to your newly created cluster
     ```shell
     az aks get-credentials --resource-group rg-42crunch --name aks-42crunch